- Engineering Workflow Automation

-Simulation typically is a deterministic process.
-For a given set of input variables, the corresponding outputs are always the same.
-However in the real world, input variables may vary a bit as a result of manufacturing tolerances and geometric properties, for example.
-Due to the variability of the input variables, an output usually isn't a "fixed" value but rather potentially different values distributed around the mean value.
+Engineering simulation is a typical example of a deterministic process.
+For a given set of input variables, the corresponding outputs are always identical.
+This is entirely different in the real world however, where input variables may vary slightly as a result of manufacturing tolerances and geometric properties.